woocommerce/woocommerce/plugins/woocommerce/readme.txt

 = Where can I request new features, themes, and extensions? =

-Request new features and extensions and vote on existing suggestions on our official [ideas board](https://ideas.woocommerce.com/forums/133476-woocommerce?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing).
+Request new features and extensions and vote on existing suggestions on our official [feature request board](https://woocommerce.com/feature-requests/woocommerce?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing).
 Our Product teams regularly review requests and consider them valuable for product planning.

 = WooCommerce is awesome!
 Can I contribute? =